basics/nuxt-booster/docs/src/v1/guide/usage.md

 For the polyfills, it is recommended to integrate them as a [plugin](https://nuxtjs.org/docs/2.x/directory-structure/plugins), polyfills loading must follow a specific order.

-You can see a live example at [Nuxt Speedkit Example](https://grabarzundpartner.github.io/nuxt-speedkit-example/).
+You can see a live example at [Nuxt Booster Example](https://grabarzundpartner.github.io/nuxt-speedkit-example/).

 ### Example